|

 The '=' character was left out in AMEC for compatibility.

-- A GIF of the alphabet for those
+- A downloadable GIF of the alphabet for those

 with text-based browsers.
 If you can't handle GIF files, please